OSGeo/grass-website/content/news/2023_01_21_GRASS_GIS_8_2_1_released.md

 resolved for the database manager, the image group dialog, the import of PostGIS and SQLite geometry data, the Postscript-based mapping tool, and the Single-Window GUI toolbar.
-Additionally, a correction has been added to the Jupyter notebooks for bounding box reprojection for `InteractiveMap` and the `GridModule` now cleans up temporary mapsets when an exception occurs.
+Additionally, a correction has been added to the grass.jupyter for bounding box reprojection within the `InteractiveMap` class and the `GridModule` now cleans up temporary mapsets when an exception occurs.
 Concerning the documentation, all addons now register their keywords in the main keywords index, leading to a better overview of available functionality.
-For mobile devices, viewport support and hamburger menu-style table of content has been added.
+For mobile devices, viewport support and hamburger menu-style table of content have been added.
 The PROJ library support received important fixes for area bounding boxes and longitude estimation.
 Compatibility fixes for PDAL 2.5.0 have been added, and updates have been made to the available docker images, especially the base images (Ubuntu and Debian).
 The Windows NSIS installer was also updated to fix rare installation problems.
-Overall, this release offers a more stable and efficient version of GRASS GIS for users.
+Overall, this release offers a **more stable and efficient version of GRASS GIS for users**.

 <a href="/images/news/TODO.png">
   <img src="/images/news/TODO.png"